charleneclee/cssi-prework-json-ajax-intro/README.md

 But first we need to use jQuery to load and save the JSON object into a variable.

-We know how to load jQuery into the console:
+Open your Javascript condole and  load jQuery into the console:
 ```js
 var jq = document.createElement('script');
 jq.src = "https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js";